repos-cl/CS-206-Parallelism-and-Concurrency-2022/labs/lab6-lock-free-sorted-list/README.md

 ### `insert`

 Your first goal will be to code the insert method of the lock-free list.
-The idea is very simple:
+The idea is to:

-1. Locate the position you need to insert by using the `findNodeWithPrev` method you have just implemented.
+1. Locate the position where you need to insert by using the `findNodeWithPrev` method you have just implemented.
 2. Create a new node that holds the value and points to the correct next node.
 For this, you should use `createNode(value, nextNode)`.
 3. Use the `compareAndSet` operation to make the previous node point to your newly created node.
 4. If the operation failed, retry from the start!
 Otherwise, the operation is done!